 Have you heard of Outdoor Afro?
-Today this incredible organization is featured in the September issue of O Magazine, where they are offering exclusive gifts to anyone who donates to support their work.
-Klean Kanteen is proud to provide Outdoor Afro branded reusable gear for anyone who gives $150 or more - if you’d like to donate, head over to O Magazine to support Outdoor Afro today!
+This incredible organization was featured in the September 2020 issue of O Magazine, where they offered exclusive gifts to anyone who donated to support their work.
+Klean Kanteen was proud to provide Outdoor Afro branded reusable gear for any donation of $150 or more - if you’d like to donate, head over to Outdoor Afro today!

 What is Outdoor Afro?

 Founded in 2009 by Rue Mapp, Outdoor Afro has grown from a blog to the nation’s leading network that celebrates and inspires Black connections and leadership in nature.
 Having grown up spending weekends and summers at her family’s ranch in Clearlake, CA, Rue has always felt a connection to the outdoors.
 But as she grew up and expanded her scope of outdoor adventures, she noticed that there weren’t a lot of people who looked like her out on the trails.